 The answer, as Michael Foley lays out in great detail in his new book Farming for the Long Haul: Resilience and the Lost Art of Agricultural Inventiveness (Chelsea Green Publishing), is “maybe not.”

 He points to Singing Frogs Farm in Sebastopol, California, which grosses more than $100,000 per acre growing vegetables without tillage.
-Gabe Brown, who regeneratively farms thousands of acres in North Dakota, is another great example Foley cites to show the potential for farmers to set the course for a vibrant farm future.
+Gabe Brown regeneratively farms thousands of acres in North Dakota.
+He’s another great example cited as the potential for farmers to set the course for a vibrant farm future.

 Farming for the Long Haul aggregates some of the greatest ideas and practices—modern as well as ancient—and paints them not as idealisms, but possible solutions to forthcoming shifts in markets and environment.
 And Foley should be proud.
 Farming for the Long Haul is a brilliant work, well-written and much needed—needed for today, needed for yesterday, and needed at our bedsides eternally not just to avert a catastrophic depression of our agricultural systems and culture, but to forever achieve a resilient, adaptive tomorrow.